nautobot/nautobot/nautobot/docs/installation/nautobot.md

 Edit `$NAUTOBOT_ROOT/nautobot_config.py`, and head over to the documentation on [Required Settings](../../configuration/required-settings) to tweak your required settings.
 At a minimum, you'll need to update the following settings:

 * [`ALLOWED_HOSTS`](../../configuration/required-settings/#allowed_hosts): You must set this value.
 This can be set to `["*"]` for a quick start, but this value is not suitable for production deployment.
-* [`DATABASES`](../../configuration/required-settings/#databases): PostgreSQL database connection parameters.
-If you installed PostgreSQL on the same system as Nautobot, you'll need to update the `USER` and `PASSWORD` fields here.
+* [`DATABASES`](../../configuration/required-settings/#databases): Database connection parameters.
+If you installed your database server on the same system as Nautobot, you'll need to update the `USER` and `PASSWORD` fields here.
+If you are using MySQL, you'll need to update the `ENGINE` field as well.
 * **Redis settings**: Redis configuration requires multiple settings including [`CACHEOPS_REDIS`](../../configuration/required-settings/#cacheops_redis) and [`RQ_QUEUES`](../../configuration/required-settings/#rq_queues), if different from the defaults.
 If you installed Redis on the same system as Nautobot, you do not need to change these settings.

 !!! important
     You absolutely must update your required settings in your `nautobot_config.py` or Nautobot will not work.

+!!! warning
+    If you are using MySQL as your database backend, you **must also update** the database `ENGINE` setting to `django.db.backends.mysql`.

 Save your changes to your `nautobot_config.py` and then proceed to the next step.